opiopan/pcb-tools-extension/README.md

 pcb-tools-extension
 ===
 pcb-tools-extension is a Python library to panelize gerber files.
-This library is designed based on [pcb-tools](https://github.com/curtacircuitos/pcb-tools) which provides cool functionality to handle PCB such as generationg PCB image from gerber files.
+This library is designed based on [pcb-tools](https://github.com/curtacircuitos/pcb-tools) which provides cool functionality to handle PCB such as generating PCB image from gerber files.

 pcb-tools-extension adds following function to pcb-tools.

 - Rotate PCB data
 - Write back loaded PCB data (original pcb-tools does not work in some condition)